Comparison of Afrikaans and Dutch: Changes to digraph

 In Dutch, in which ij is treated as a separate letter of the alphabet, IJ often features in place names in the Netherlands like IJsselmeer, or in the Dutch name for Iceland, IJsland.
 Afrikaans similarly uses Ysland, which was also used in 18th century Dutch.

 However, few place names in South Africa of Dutch origin begin with Y, with the exception of Yzerfontein in the Western Cape.
-The spelling of name of the town, which means iron fountain, is based on the old Dutch word for iron, yzer.
+The spelling of the name of the town, which means iron fountain, is based on the old Dutch word for iron, yzer.
 It was also previously written as Ijsterfontein.
 The modern Afrikaans word for iron is yster, while in Dutch it is ijzer.